Bigpoint/slim-bootstrap/README.md

     }
 ~~~

-This is mapping the clientId "myDummyClientId" to the role "role_dummy" which as access to the "index" and the "dummy" endpoints.
+This is mapping the clientId "myDummyClientId" to the role "role_dummy" which has access to the "index" and the "dummy" endpoints.

 ### config/application.json
 This file holds the main configuration for the implementation and the framework.